What is a PLO and What Can I Expect?

 A review PLO meeting should be arranged for a suitable period after the current meeting, to ensure that everything is progressing as it should be, and that any concerns are being dealt with.

-If the Social Worker reports that there have been improvements and that you have complied with the written agreement; there may be no need to proceed with the next meeting.
+If the Social Worker reports that there have been improvements and that you have complied with the written agreement there may be no need to proceed with another meeting and the PLO process will end.

 If there are still concerns raised at the review PLO meeting, then a new written agreement may be made.
-Or if the Social Worker believes the risk is serious to your children it may go straight to court.
+If at any stage the Social Worker believes the risk to your children is too serious then the Local Authority will issue proceedings.

 Do I have to pay for legal representation?

 No, you do not have to pay for legal representation to attend the PLO meeting with you.
-Once you have received a letter from the Local Authority starting Care Proceedings you should pass this on to your legal representative and you will be eligible for free legal advice.
+Once you have received a letter from the Local Authority stating that they are considering Care Proceedings you will be eligible for free legal advice.
+You should seek legal advice immediately.

-If you would like to discuss PLO’s or a family related law issue further, please contact a member of our Family Team on 01332 364436, or you can email me directly at e.sherwood@timms-law.com.
+If you would like to discuss PLOs or a family related law issue further, please contact a member of our Family Team on freephone 0800 011 6666 or via email at legal@timms-law.com.

 Blog by Area of Expertise